 Some of the original families consisted of those of Ezra Boyd, Rex Crum, William Finch, Allen Galloway, James Gibbs, Ishmael Napier, Bernard Mays, Joseph McCalvin, Chester Moore, Sam Picklesimer, John Ramey, Vincent Stone, and David Williamson.

 The original building erected was eventually outgrown, and a new building, seating more than 500 people, was constructed in 1976 at 2100 Argillite Road.
 A special service to inaugurate the new facility was conducted on April 18, 1976, with Dr. Adron Doran, gospel preacher and Morehead State University president, speaking.

 Those who have served the church as deacons have included Irvin Combs, Winslow Roberts, Richard Cole, John Gambill, Leland “Buddy” Hart, Jack Isaacs, Dan Maynard, Marvin Preston, Henry Lakes, Calvin Maynard, Eric Maynard, Ranie Wohnhas, Charles “Buck” Wheeler, David Boggs, Edgar Phillips, Darren Davis, and currently are Nathan Adkins, David Castle, J.C.
-Hughes, Brad Morris, Nathan Parks, Chris Scott, Jerry Sturgill, Matt Vonderheide, and Steven Wallace.
+Hughes, Brad Morris, Nathan Parks, Davis Smith, Jeremiah Smith, Jerry Sturgill, Matt Vonderheide, and Steven Wallace.